-As said above, the main attraction of the town is Bhairo ka mandir.
-While here the devotees also take time out to visit other temples and religious sites such as Ganeshdham, Durga Dham, Hanuman dham and Kali-Nadi Mandir.
+As said above, the main attraction of the town is Bhairon ka Mandir.
+While here the devotees also take time out to visit other temples and religious sites, such as Ganeshdham, Durga Dham, Hanuman dham and Kali-Nadi Mandir.
 Some of the more popular temples are located on Shiv Chowk, a few miles from the town.
 The chowk also houses the Akshya Vat Vriksh, an ancient tree which is considered holy by the Hindus.
 The city is also home to Dargah Har Shrinath, the tomb of a famous sufi saint.
 Then there is Sankirtan Bhawan, where kirtan is held every evening.

 Apart from the religious sites, Muzaffarnagar is home to several museums and educational institutions including Zoology Museum and Government Educational Museum.
 Away from the hustle and bustle of the city, you can seek some quiet moments at the Kamla Nehru Vatika.

-Muzaffarnagar enjoys mild and pleasant climate from November to April and, so this is the best time to visit the city.
-However, the religious sites and temples attract visitors the year round.
+Muzaffarnagar enjoys a mild and pleasant climate from November to April and so, this is the best time to visit the city.
+However, the religious sites and temples attract visitors all year.

 Muzaffarnagar can be reached via air, rail and road.